 Just like we’re talking about how you want a bespoke solution for your customer, well you want someone coming in to tell something that is going to be focused on your culture, on your products, on your strategy, not on the product that you’re selling’s strategy.

 If you’re interested in honing your approach to the retail industry, insights from industry experts like Jonathan can give you the edge you need to provide value amid the rapid evolution and acceleration that retailers are experiencing.
-To connect with Jonathan or one of the thousands of other advisors in our network from Fortune 1000 firms, contact us here.
+To connect with Jonathan or one of the thousands of other advisors in our network from Fortune 1000 firms for tips on selling global retail technology, contact us here.